 This is quite a common question for dog owners, likely because ACL injuries are the most common musculoskeletal issues orthopedic veterinary clinics see in canines – affecting more than a million dogs every year.
 And due to the vast amount of information on canine ACL tears on the internet, it’s no wonder there’s confusion on the subject.

 The truth is that when it comes to ACL injuries in dogs, there is incredible variability.
-There is variability in how veterinarians diagnose the injury, but more important there is huge variability in the degree of injury.
-For example, your dog could have a partial tear (which could be a ¼, ½, or ¾ tear), they could have a partial tear that also involves a meniscus tear, they could have a full tear, or a full tear with a secondary meniscus tear.
+There is variability in how veterinarians diagnose the injury, but more importantly, there is huge variability in the degree of injury.
+For example, your dog could have a partial tear (which could be a ¼, ½, or ¾ tear), they could have a partial tear that also involves a meniscus tear, and they could have a full tear or a full tear with a secondary meniscus tear.

 What Are the Conservative Treatment Options for ACL Tears in Dogs?

 Conservative treatment options for a canine ACL tear include:

 - Chiropractic adjustments